Consuelo Padilla Osorio

-Consuelo "Ateng" Padilla Osorio (September 1, 1907 – January 1987) was an early female film director and screenwriter of Tagalog language films in the Philippines.
+Consuelo "Ateng" Ruiz Padilla-Osorio (September 1, 1907 – January 1987) was an early female film director and screenwriter of Tagalog language films in the Philippines.

+In March 2026, Philippine Daily Inquirer enlisted her as one of "the Filipina 'firsts' [who] rarely appear in textbooks, but their contributions helped change the course of history and widened opportunities for women" alongside Ignacia del Espíritu Santo, Luisa Gonzaga de León, Martha de San Bernardo, Librada Avelino, Asunción Ventura, Pura Villanueva Kalaw and Honorata de la Rama.

 Early life and education

-Consuelo Padilla Osorio was born on September 1, 1907, the eldest daughter of actor and politician José Padilla Sr. and Clarita Ruiz.
+Consuelo Padilla-Osorio was born on September 1, 1907, the eldest daughter of actor and politician José Padilla Sr. and Clarita Ruiz.
 Her nine siblings included actors and boxers Jose "Pempe" Padilla Jr. and Carlos Padilla Sr. She was educated at Saint Theresa's College. a Catholic school operated by Belgian nuns.
 Upon graduation, she eloped with Salvador Osorio, a lawyer.
 They went on to have ten children, including actor Bebong Osorio.